zhanxw/rvtests/README.md

 The file `input.kinship` is calculated by `vcf2kinship` program, and usage to this program is described in [Related individual tests](#related-individual-tests).

-### Dominant model and recessive model
+### Dominant models and recessive models

 Dominant and recessive disease models are supported by appending "dominant" and/or "recessive" after "--meta" option.
-For example, use "--meta dominant,recessive" will generate two files ".MetaDominant.assoc" and ".MetaRecessive.assoc".
-Details: In dominant models, genotypes 0/1/2 are coded as 0/1/1.
-In recessive models, genotypes 0/1/2 are coded as 0/0/1.
+For example, use "--meta dominant,recessive" will generate two sets of files.
+For dominant model, they are "prefix.MetaDominant.assoc" and "prefix.MetaDominantCov.assoc.gz"; for recessive model, they are "prefix.MetaRecessive.assoc" and "prefix.MetaRecessiveCov.assoc.gz".
+Internally, in dominant models, genotypes 0/1/2 are coded as 0/1/1; in recessive models, genotypes 0/1/2 are coded as 0/0/1.
 Missing genotypes will be imputed to the mean.

-It is of intersts to meta-analyze the association reuslts of dominant/recessive model.
-That requires covariance matrix generated under dominant (or recessive) model.
-Use `--meta dominantCov` (or `--meta recessiveCov`) will generate `prefix.MetaDominantCov.assoc.gz` (or `prefix.MetaRecessiveCov.assoc.gz`).

 # Input files